matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 ```

-This is where we can begin to see some interaction between Data Modelling and Parsing.
+This is where we can begin to see a link between Data Modelling and Parsing.
 Even if our devices are purely CLI based, we can write a parser that will abstract
 those low-level details into an actual data model; this becomes even more powerful if
-you can write parsers that do this across different vendors.
+we can write parsers that do this across different vendors.
 Since every networking
 vendor follows different CLI syntax, we can simply build a base YANG model we want
 all of our devices to follow, regardless of vendor.
 Based on that model we build our
 own TTP parser for each vendor.
+As we saw, the process of building a parser is as
+simple as copy-pasting CLI output and putting placeholders where you need to gather
+data from.

 Going back to how groups operate, you can specify groups by introducing the
-<group>...</group> pair of XML tags in your parser.
+`{%raw%}<group>...</group>{%endraw%}` pair of XML tags in your parser.
 The important thing to consider
 is the name for your group, which can be set using the `name` attribute on the tag.
 Groups can have a static name, where the name attribute receives a static string value,
 or a variable name.
 Groups with static names are similar to `container` type nodes
-in YANG; they are merely namespaces you can access to to retrieve more specific data from.
+in YANG; they are merely namespaces you can access to retrieve more specific data.

 {% highlight html %}
 {% raw %}